rebeccabayham/camden-county/README.md

-# camden-county
+# Camden County, NC Web Map

-Built using ArcGIS API for JavaScript
+This application was built using ArcGIS API for JavaScript.
+Users can zoom in/out, toggle layers, change the basemap, and click on certain layers for more information.